infoatgodreams/GoDreams-Repository/Volume 1/Current Reality/International CCIs/The Impact of Institutionalization on Child Development_Kim Mclean.md

 		-  peer relationships
 	-   Eleven months after adoption 65% of  orphanage children had eating problems [[Roll Ups/Nutrition/Nutrition]]
 		-  Parents reported that one-third of children refused to eat solid foods and almost one-third of children overate.
-		-  In the Canadian  sample, many parents of orphanage children  reported that they continued to offer food to  children after a meal and that it was never refused. [[Roll Ups/Observed behavior assessments]]
+		-  In the Canadian  sample, many parents of orphanage children  reported that they continued to offer food to  children after a meal and that it was never refused. [[Roll Ups/Child Development/Observed behavior assessments 1]]
 		- Given orphanage children’s malnutrition and small size, such overeating probably  represents their bodies’ natural catch-up mechanism.
 		- Children in orphanage had never eaten  enough food to allow them to learn feelings  of satiety (Fisher et al., 1997).
 		-   Three  years after adoption, orphanage children had no more eating problems than did Canadian  born or early-adopted children (Ames, 1997)
 	- A common behavior problem found in  most samples of orphanage children is stereotyped behavior, that is, repeating the same movement over and over, as in body rocking
 		- In the Fisher et al. orphanage sample, 84% of orphanage children displayed one or more stereotyped behaviors.
-			- 67% rocked, and 19% moved their hands stereotypically **[[Roll Ups/Observed behavior assessments]]**
+			- 67% rocked, and 19% moved their hands stereotypically **[[Roll Ups/Child Development/Observed behavior assessments 1]]**
 			- Tizard (1977).
 Fisher et al. (1997) suggested that the stereotyped behavior of orphanage children may represent the prolongation of the stereotyped behaviors found in normal infants around the time they learn to sit, stand, or walk (Thelan, 1979, 1981).
 It may also reflect a self-soothing strategy or an attempt to self-stimulate in the barren orphan age rooms.
 			-   In the Canadian sample, stereotyped be  havior was the most frequently reported be  havior problem of orphanage children but it  was also a behavior that improved quite rapidly (Fisher et al., 1997).
 			-  Young orphanage children show the same stereotyped behaviors as family-reared children just starting  to sit, stand, or walk (Thelen, 1979),  but when restriction to a crib for 18–20 hr/day does  not permit them to develop their motor skills  (Ames, 1997), these early stereotyped behaviors are practiced for a prolonged period.